How-To: Preparing Your Files for the Perfect Prints

 1. Are all the images clear and do the files meet the DPI requirements of the product you’re printing?

 Having your photos and images come out blurry or pixelated will, quite frankly, ruin your prints.
-Even if the images look great on your computer screen, prints require a specific DPI/resolution in order for photos and images to come out crisp.
+Even if the images look great on your computer screen, prints require a specific DPI/resolution for photos and images to come out crisp.
 We recommend 300-350 dpi unless a specific product states otherwise.

 2. Have you double-checked spelling, numbers, and overall content information for accuracy?